Volunteer

 JUNE 4, 5, AND 7 2025

-Again this year, the Friends of the Salt Lake City Cemetery will host our annual Post Memorial Day Clean up.
-Volunteers will remove Memorial Day decorations and separate them into green and non-green waste.
-We’ll meet in front of the Sexton’s house (corner of N Street and 4th Ave).
-Wear closed-toe shoes, bring gloves, sunscreen and a water bottle.
+Again this year, the Friends of the Salt Lake City Cemetery hosted our annual Post Memorial Day Clean up.
+Over 200 volunteers remove Memorial Day decorations and separate them into green and non-green waste.

 Thanks!